Berkeley-MDes/tdf-fa24-Nora-DancingGoose-NextLevel/README.md

 Then I wrote a json message about generating an advice, and feed it to chatgpt.
 Then the output from chatgpt should be stored in **responseData** There is also an **if else** statement to handle any error and display the error in terminal.

+### Speculation:
+This integration opens up possibilities for interactive systems that merge AI capabilities with tangible user interfaces.
+Future iterations could include real-time feedback loops or additional sensors to create personalized and adaptive advice systems, expanding applications in education or mental health support.

 ```
 const apiKey = 'MY API KEY';